Aminollah Rezaei: Life

 Rezaei performed a musical prelude and played the flute at the BuAli Theater in Hamedan with his friend, Yousef Amzajerdi.
 In 1336, he went to Tehran and there began working with Mohammad Bahrami and the Pars Art Organization.
 In Pars Art Organization, he gained experience working with artists such as Mohammad Ali Zavieh, Mohammad Tajvidi, Buick Ahmari, Ali Akbar Sadeghi, Morteza Momayez and became familiar with various styles and techniques of painting, graphics, clichés, engraving, printing, film and zinc separation.
-Rezaei also played the violin and had good voice.
+Rezaei also played the violin and had a good voice.

 In Tehran, he met a woman named Atieh, who was from a high level family, and later married her.
 The marriage produced two children named Human and Farhang.

-He won a six-year French scholarship and 50,000 tomans (About $71,000 in those days) in cash from the Pahlavi government at the first Tehran International Fair before the revolution, but did not accept it.
+He won a six-year French scholarship and 50,000 tomans (About $71,000 in those days) in cash from the Pahlavi government at the first Tehran International Fair before the Iranian revolution, but did not accept it.
 He also won an honorary diploma in handicrafts from handicraft workshops in Bangalore, India from the Asian Cultural Exchange.

-In the field of graphics and caricature, he collaborated with institutions such as Sepehr, Amirkabir, Padideh, Atai, Ishraqi, Iqbal, and Zan-e Rooz, and...
-His cartoons were published on the art page of the Kayhan newspaper on Thursday nights.
+In the field of graphics and caricature, he collaborated with institutions such as Sepehr, Amirkabir, Padideh, Atai, Ishraqi, Iqbal, and Zan-e Rooz, etc. His cartoons were published on the art page of the Kayhan newspaper on Thursday nights.

 He was a member of the Writers' Association of Iran and attended many of its meetings and statements.

 Many of his writings and paintings have been published in the internal publications of the association before the revolution.

 Also, some of his songs have been broadcast on national television and radio.
-His tomb is located in section 88 (artists' section) of Behesht Zahra.
+His tomb is located in section 88 (artists' section) of Behesht-e Zahra.